Skip to main content

 This study has two phases:

-Phase I will involve an open trial of PA-CBT where participants will receive two doses of psilocybin (10mg and then 25mg, separated by one month) plus 12 sessions of cognitive behavioral therapy.
+Phase I was an open trial of PA-CBT where participants received two doses of psilocybin (10mg and then 25mg, separated by one month) plus 12 sessions of cognitive behavioral therapy.

 Start Date: June 2023